RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

 \section{Methodology}

-\textbf{RELAX} has been tailored to the unique characteristics of \textit{Parsimonious UAVs}, where we refer to drones that lack odometers, RGB-D cameras, 3D-LiDAR, or gimbals systems, while only equip simple sensors, such as 2D-LiDAR.
-The sensor illustrated in this paper is a single RPLiDAR, which is a low-cost 2D laser scanner performing $360$-degree scan within a certain range to produce 2D point cloud data of the surrounding environment.
+\algname is designed specifically for parsimonious UAVs, which are drones that lack odometers, RGB-D cameras, 3D-LiDAR, or gimbals systems, and only equip simple sensors, such as 2D-LiDAR and inertial measurement unit (IMU).
+More specifically, \algname utilizes RPLiDAR\footnote{More details at https://www.slamtec.ai/product/slamtec-rplidar-a1/.}, a low-cost 2D laser scanner that performs $360$-degree scan within a certain range to produce 2D point clouds of the surrounding.

-\textbf{RELAX} includes five modules, as shown in Fig.~\ref{fig:gen_struc}. \textbf{Resources} contains necessary sensor outputs. \textbf{Map Constructor} produces occupancy map of the environment using the 2D-LiDAR output. \textbf{Mission Planner} provides a obstacle-free path from the starting point to the target position based on the occupancy map.
-And \textbf{Dynamic Obstacle Handler} navigates the drone (illustrated as the \textbf{UAV} module) to move along this planned path and perform dynamic obstacle avoidance.
-We illustrate each module with details in Sections ~\ref{subsec:map_constructor},~\ref{subsec:mission_planner}, and~\ref{subsec:obstacle_handler}, respectively.
+\algname consists of five modules, as shown in \figref{fig:gen_struc}. \textit{Resources} module contains necessary sensor outputs including point clouds captured by 2D-LiDAR, velocity and pose of UAV obtained from IMU, and the map generated by a \textit{map constructor}.
+Specifically, \textit{map constructor} synthesizes an occupancy map of the environment using point clouds from 2D-LiDAR. \textit{Mission planner} provides an obstacle-free path from the starting point to the target position based on the occupancy map.
+And \textit{online re-planner} navigates the drone (illustrated as the \textit{UAV} module) to move along this planned path and perform online re-planning to avoid dynamic obstacles.
+The ``dynamic obstacles" in this paper refers to the static obstacles that are not included in the map produced by \textit{map constructor}.

+Following~\cite{Gabriel2023adaptive}, we separate static path planning from online path re-planning, with the underlying intuition that the environment does not undergo significant changes in a short period.
+And separation in the different path planning stages significantly reduces the time cost.
+We illustrate \textit{map constructor}, \textit{mission planner} and \textit{online re-planner} with details in \secref{subsec:map_constructor}, \secref{subsec:mission_planner}, and \secref{subsec:obstacle_handler}, respectively.